Aspine/aspine/README.md

 * Make sure that you have installed [node.js](https://nodejs.org/), including npm.
   * On Linux-based operating systems, you should be able to find node.js in your package manager (e.g. `apt`/`dpkg`, `yum`/`dnf`, `zypper`, `pacman`, or a GUI such as Ubuntu Software Center or GNOME Software); npm may be in a separate package.
   * On macOS, node.js (including npm) is available on [Homebrew](https://brew.sh/) as [`node`](https://formulae.brew.sh/formula/node).
-To install Homebrew and node, you can run the script `install.sh` by opening a terminal, using `cd` to navigate to the directory where you cloned or downloaded Aspine, and running `npm install`.
+To install Homebrew and node, you can run the script `install.sh` by opening a terminal, using `cd` to navigate to the directory where you cloned or downloaded Aspine, then typing `./install.sh`.
   * On Windows, the node.js installer can be downloaded from [the website](https://nodejs.org/).
 Run the installer and follow the on-screen instructions.
 * Install additional dependencies through node.js (this must be done each time you clone or download Aspine).
 If you used the macOS install script, you can skip this step.
   * On Unix-like operating systems (includes Linux-based and macOS), open a terminal, use `cd` to navigate to the directory where you cloned or downloaded Aspine, and run `npm install`.
   * On Windows, double-click on the script `npminstall.bat`.
 The `.bat` file extension may be invisible depending on your system configuration.
 * Run the Aspine server.
   * On Unix-like operating systems, run `node ./serve.js insecure` in a terminal from the directory where you cloned or downloaded Aspine.
+On Mac you can instead run start.sh by using `cd` to navigate to the directory where you cloned or downloaded Aspine, and running `./start.sh`
-  * On Windows, double-click on the script `strat.bat`.
+  * On Windows, double-click on the script `start.bat`.
 The `.bat` file extension may be invisible depending on your system configuration.

 ## Authors